e-dant/watcher/README.md

 - runnable anywhere
 - header only

 *Watcher* is extremely efficient.
-In most cases, even when scanning millions of paths, this library uses a near-zero amount of resources. *[1]*
+In many cases, even when scanning thousands of paths, this library uses a near-zero amount of resources. *[1]*

 If you don't want to use it in another project,